Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 ## Receive CAN Packets

-Click on the `SEND & RECEIVE CAN` menu item to see a view of all the CAN Bus messages currently travelling across your network.
+Click on the `SEND & RECEIVE CAN` menu item to see a view of all the CAN bus messages currently travelling across your network.

 <figure markdown>
 ![Receive CAN Packets](../images/receive_can_packets.png)